Sustainable Building Materials For New Home Builders

-Additionally, they were the first cladding company to join the Declare Label Program.
 Due to their transparency, sustainable third party credentials together with their commitment to providing high quality service and product resulted in Weathertex been voted #1 MOST TRUSTED BRAND in the Architecture & Design Brand Survey both in 2018 and 2016.

 Choosing land & the environmental impact

 The choice of land can play a key role in the sustainability of the building too.
 Try to choose a plot of land which can be built on with minimal impact – the less land degradation and deforestation that’s possible, the more sustainable the building project itself.
 Additionally, where possible, try to reuse the construction debris itself, otherwise, all of that waste will simply go straight to landfill.

 Finally, when designing the house itself, look for ways to minimise the environmental impact that it will have in being used.
 Make good use of natural lighting to minimise the need to run electricity, for example, and natural insulation to minimise the need for air conditioning.
 Factor solar panels into your design (ensuring that there’s enough roof facing the morning sun, when the panels will be most effective), and make sure that the design has minimal requirements of water.

 Beyond the good feeling that you’ll get from living in a truly sustainable house, there are other benefits from building your house to be environmentally friendly.